PHPallas/.github/profile/README.md

 ## Contrubution Notes

 Before starting contributing, it is recommended to study our [standards](https://github.com/PHPallas/Standards).
+We follow a scrum approach, view our [scrum board](https://github.com/orgs/PHPallas/projects/4).

 ## Active Repositories